GhastlyBlog/Ghastly/README.md

 ### Plugins

 The plugin API is changing a lot while I play around with it.
-You can copy the provided 'archive' plugin to create your own, but be aware it will probably be broken in future versions of spook.
+You can copy the provided 'archive' plugin to create your own, but be aware it will probably be broken in future versions of Ghastly.